 4) Try three colours in the same range, but different sizes.
 Check out our galvanised steel planters in the shape of a cube – use large, medium and small, choosing colours from the wide range available, with plants to complement the container colours.
 This will give your display a whole new level of sophistication and elegance.

-are you waiting for?
+So what are you waiting for?
 Visit our shop page to see all our metal planters and go and get inspired!